1jour1vin

 Nose

-Intense and delicate aromas of red and black fruits (cherry and plum), as well as spices and tobacco.
+Intense yet delicate aromas of red and black fruits (cherry and plum), as well as spices and tobacco

-Frank attack with remarkable purity, lots of energy, density and precision, long and vibrant finish.
+A clean attack with remarkable purity, plenty of energy, density, and precision, followed by a long, vibrant finish

 Serve